 - Greek credit crisis resumed, with Greece likely to exit the Eurozone this summer.

 - JP Morgan Chase lost $3 billion on Credit Default Swap trading.

 - The FaceBook "FacePlant".

 And on June 1st, the Labor department reported a minimal gain in jobs, which has economists worried anew about the United States returning to recession.

 So from the high on April 2, to the low on June 1st, US stocks sank 9.9%.
 Unfortunately, human nature focuses more on losses than on gains.
 Stocks remain 81% above the March 9, 2009 low, and 18% above the October 3rd low.
-But as we saw today (best one day return of the year,) universal bearishness tend to lead to outsize upside returns.
+But as we saw today (best one day return of the year,) universal bearishness tends to lead to outsize upside returns.